 Dakar Institute of African Studies

-Summer opportunities are available at the Dakar Institute of African Studies (DIAS) to learn French or Wolof, study African history and cultures, and intern at an organization in Senegal, West Africa.
+Summer opportunities are available at the Dakar Institute of African Studies (DIAS) to learn Wolof, study African history and cultures, and intern at an organization in Senegal, West Africa.

 Attention Electrical Engineering and Computer Science students.
 Spend a spring semester in Cergy, France at the University of ENSEA in the French American Exchange (FAME) Program.
 This program is designed for Electrical Engineering and Computer Science students during their third-year spring semester.